Pinafore/nlp-hw/project/README.md

 your questions and first drafts of at least 15 questions.
 This must be submitted as a JSON file so that we run computer QA systems on it.

-*Project*: You'll need to have made a submission to the leaderboard with something that satisfies the API.
+You do not need to submit the PDF writeup for this milestone, but it will be required for the next one.

-Submit a PDF updating on your progress to Gradescope.
+*Project*: Submit a PDF updating on your progress to Gradescope.

 If all team members are not on the submission, you will lose points.

 Milestone 2
 ===================

 As before, provide an updated timeline / division of labor, provide your intermediary results.

 *Question Writing*: You'll need to have reflected the feedback from the first questions and completed a first draft of at least 30 questions.

 You'll also need machine results to your questions and an overall evaluation of your human/computer accuracy.
+Unlike the previous submission, this will require submitting a PDF detailing your sources and current status.

-*Project*: You'll need to have a made a submission to the leaderboard with a working system (e.g., not just obey the API, but actually get reasonable answers).
+*Project*: You'll need to have a made a submission to the leaderboard with a working system.

 Submit a PDF updating on your progress.